501Good/barbarisms/Barbarisms.md

     ## data:  gender_matrix
     ## X-squared = 18791, df = 1, p-value < 2.2e-16

-As we can see, p-value is less than 0.05, so we can make the conclusion that there is a significant diffenece between the two groups.
+As we can see, p-value is less than 0.05, so we can make the conclusion that there is a significant difference between the two groups.

 Conclusion
 ----------